On Stein's test of uniformity on the hypersphere: Proofs

-\begin{proof}{ of Lemma~\ref{lem:cMdk}} To derive the closed-form formulas of the coefficients, we consider the cases $p>2$ and $p=2$ separately.
-First, for $p>2$, we use the series expansion~\eqref{eq:expansion_mkp}, the eigenfunction relation of the Gegenbauer polynomials, the uniform convergence of the series (see Remark~\ref{rem:unif.conv.}), and the Funk--Hecke formula \eqref{eq:Gegen_FH}, to see
+\begin{proof}{ of Lemma~\ref{lem:cMdk}} To derive the closed-form formulas of the coefficients, we use the series expansion~\eqref{eq:expansion_mkp}, the eigenfunction relation of the Gegenbauer polynomials, the uniform convergence of the series (see Remark~\ref{rem:unif.conv.}), and the Funk--Hecke formula \eqref{eq:Gegen_FH}, to see